Mass sell-off in Spain's Bankia hit small investors

 Close to 50 million shares in Bankia changed hands on Thursday, or about 42 times the average daily volume over the last three months and 5 times the free float in the lender.

-The stock has lost 90 percent since May 6 and new downward pressure could materialize next Tuesday when the small investors will be able to start trading their shares.
+The stock has lost 90 percent since May 6 and new downward pressure could materialise next Tuesday when the small investors will be able to start trading their shares.

 (Reporting by Julien Toyer, additional reporting by Sarah White; editing by Andrew Hay and David Gregorio)